chrisgurney/things2md/README.md

 - `groupby_project` and `groupby_date` define the headers that are output when the `--groupby` argument is used.
 - `project` is used if we're outputting a project.
 - `task` is used if we're outputting a task.
-- `notes` is used when notes are being output; either use it or leave it blank.
+- `notes` is used when notes are being output.
+Either use it or leave it blank.
     - Notes are automatically indented for non-`markdown_note` templates.
-    - Attempting to prefix this with spacing or a tab will only apply to the first line of the note.
+    - Attempting to prefix this with spacing or a tab will only apply it to the first line of the note.
 - `checklist_item` is used if we're outputting a checklist item (under a task).
     - Checklist items are automatically indented for non-`markdown_note` templates.